 In the blog 'Why do I need an Asbestos Survey?', we explained under what circumstances an Asbestos Register is required and why an asbestos survey should be undertaken.

-Now, what seems to have been happening since this regulation came into force, is that companies are having their management surveys carried out and checking to see if there is anything to worry about.
+Now, what seems to have been happening since this regulation came into force, is that companies are having their Asbestos Management Surveys carried out and checking to see if there is anything to worry about.
 If Asbestos Containing Materials (ACMs) are detected the common mistake is to react to it without putting a management plan in place.

 To help explain how problems arise, here are some scenarios.

 A company (duty holder) reviews their compliance and finds that they need to have an Asbestos management survey carried out, to establish the presence of ACMs.
 From this, an Asbestos Register is produced.